 Difference Between Hadoop and Elasticsearch

-Its unique way of data management (specially designed for Big data), which includes end to end process of storing, processing and analyzing.
+Its unique way of data management (specially designed for Big data), which includes an end to end process of storing, processing and analyzing.
 This unique way is termed as MapReduce.
-Developers write the programs in MapReduce framework, to run the extensive data in parallel across distributed processors.
+Developers write the programs in the MapReduce framework, to run the extensive data in parallel across distributed processors.

 The question then arises, after data gets distributed for processing into different machines, how output gets accumulated in a similar fashion?